corsicanec82/fastify-method-override/README.md

 </form>
 ```

-### Note:
+### Note

 If you use setNotFoundHandler, the plugin may not work correctly.
+In order to override the standard 404 error handler, you must use setErrorHandler.